SveltyCMS/SveltyCMS/README.md

 to all our contributors without this would never have been possible

-## :star: Give us a star
+# :star: Give us a star

-if you like what we're doing, give a star and share our SimpleCMS project with others
+if you like what we're doing, give us a star and share our SimpleCMS project with others